 The Bible tells us that Christians normally do certain things to help them grow closer to Christ.
-These are called spiritual disciplines - habits that help us become more mature.
-Let's look at five basic avenues to spiritual growth.
+These are called spiritual disciplines habits that help us become more like Christ.
+Let's look at five basic avenues of spiritual growth.